RyotaroOKabe/SCIGEN/README.md

 ## Config Setting
 Set the configuration files:
 Duplicate `.env.template` file and rename it as `.env`.
 Modify the following environment variables in .env.
-`PROJECT_ROOT`: path to the folder that contains this repo
+`PROJECT_ROOT`: path to the folder that contains this repo.
-`HYDRA_JOBS`: path to a folder to store hydra outputs
+`HYDRA_JOBS`: path to a folder to store hydra outputs.
-`WANDB`: path to a folder to store wandb outputs
+`WANDB`: path to a folder to store wandb outputs.

 ---